stevenrchun/blog/source/_posts/A-Very-Brief-History-of-Linear-Algebra-Subroutines-Linear-Regression-II.md

 [5] Obviously.
 Honestly, I’m way more in on the all-cap, pronounceable acronym, compared to like, the current state of open source naming.
 I mean look at the
 {% preview https://www.apache.org/index.html#projects-list %}list of projects{% endpreview %} under the Apache Foundation.
-What is this...[Guacamole](http://guacamole.apache.org/)?
-[Kafka](http://kafka.apache.org/)?
+What is this...{% preview http://guacamole.apache.org/ %}Guacamole{% endpreview %}? {% preview http://kafka.apache.org/ %}Kafka{% endpreview %}?
-Oh God, there’s a project called [Chemistry](http://chemistry.apache.org/), please let it have something to do with—No. From its homepage: “Important time-saving note for chemists: the Apache Chemistry project has nothing to do with chemistry or chemicals!”
+Oh God, there’s a project called {% preview http://chemistry.apache.org/ %}Chemistry{% endpreview %}, please let it have something to do with—No. From its homepage: “Important time-saving note for chemists: the Apache Chemistry project has nothing to do with chemistry or chemicals!”
 It’s a CMS interoperability standard.
 And Steve?
 Steve is the Foundation’s python-based